RaspberryPiFoundation/rpi-auth/README.md

   redirect_urls: 'http://localhost:3009/rpi_auth/auth/callback'
 }
 ```
-There is a seed in the profile repo to set this client up correctly, running the v1 setup tasks will create this client
+There is a seed in the Profile repo to set this client up correctly, running the v1 setup tasks will create this client

 ### Testing with different versions of rails

-This Gem should work with Rails 6.1+, but the `Gemfile.lock` is tracking rails 7 at the moment.
-To test rails 6.1, you'll want to use `gemfiles/rails_6.1.gemfile` as your gemfile, and then run rspec using that.
+This Gem should work with Rails 6.1+, but the `Gemfile.lock` is tracking Rails 7 at the moment.
+To test Rails 6.1, you'll want to use `gemfiles/rails_6.1.gemfile` as your gemfile, and then run rspec using that.

 ```
 bundle install --gemfile gemfiles/rails_6.1.gemfile